 Anyone who wants a cheap desktop PC will love this device.
 I’m very impressed with the form factor and construction.
 It feels sturdy, performs well, and is an excellent introduction to Linux and the Raspberry Pi Platform.

-You can order a Raspberry Pi 400 here.
+Where can I buy a Raspberry Pi 400?

 5 keys to successful organizational design